-We curate immersive experiences, interpersonal encounters, on-site learning, workshops and plain old fun, that introduce Israelis to the building blocks of American Jewry and its contribution to the unfolding story of our people.
-By offering our services to groups of all backgrounds and ages, we aim to reach a critical mass of Israeli opinion makers, and cultivate a renewed sense of shared destiny between the two epicenters of world Jewry.
+We curate immersive experiences, interpersonal encounters, on-site learning, workshops, and plain old fun, that introduce Israelis to the building blocks of American Jewry and its contribution to the unfolding story of our people.
+By offering our services to groups of all backgrounds and ages, we aim to reach a critical mass of Israeli opinion-leaders and cultivate a renewed sense of shared destiny between the two epicenters of world Jewry.

 Based on Dr. Elan Ezrachi's groundbreaking work, we at Interwoven/שָׁזוּר aim to serve three primary demographics: